GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 ---
 author: nathan
-date: "2021-01-28T13:33:37-06:00"
+date: "2024-07-31"
 description: The State pattern is an essential one for game developers.
-In this guide, you'll learn to create a finite state machine in Godot.
+In this guide, you'll learn to create a finite state machine in Godot and when to use the pattern.
 difficulty: intermediate
 keywords:
 - godot tutorial